 Fortunately, to combat this dark and complex scenario, two weapons as virtual space and English learning are at our disposal.
 However, the degree of effectiveness of such tools in this regard is not pre-determined, they are worth trying with good justifications.
-Firstly, apparently house wives in Iran have recently expressed their voice on their problems through different virtual channels including social networks.
+Firstly, apparently housewives in Iran have recently expressed their voice on their problems through different virtual channels including social networks.
 This confirms that they welcome virtual space.
 This is a good news.
-Secondly, English learning is here to improve the lives of house wives by providing them the opportunity to receive ample information in terms of marital life, health matters, care skills and making themselves ready for potential employment opportunities and so on (Shirazi, 2014).
-House wives should try to empower themselves by increasing their knowledge of different life aspects through a variety of international resources.
-Thirdly, the introduction of different models of cellular phones and Iranian house wives' access to it have provided the ground for better utilization of virtual space at the service of their well-being as a vulnerable group in the society.
+Secondly, English learning is here to improve the lives of housewives by providing them the opportunity to receive ample information in terms of marital life, health matters, care skills, and making themselves ready for potential employment opportunities and so on (Shirazi, 2014).
+Housewives should try to empower themselves by increasing their knowledge of different life aspects through a variety of international resources.
+Thirdly, the introduction of different models of cellular phones and Iranian housewives' access to it have provided the ground for better utilization of virtual space at the service of their well-being as a vulnerable group in society.

-But in reality, we see that still many Iranian housewives tend to just use Internet and virtual space for time pass and amusement (Shirazi, 2014).
-In such a situation, the burden of the life problems on Iranian house wives keeps its wright, instead of becoming lighter.
-The merge of English learning with virtual space as a solution for house wives' problems in terms of emotional regulation, anger control, in Iran is worth trying.
-This along with the empty place of a study on the issue stimulated the researcher to conduct this study to see how virtual English language teaching could be taken at the service of Iranian house wives to deal with their problems concerning emotional regulation, anger control.

-In so doing, the following research questions were proposed:
+But in reality, we see that still many Iranian housewives tend to just use the Internet and virtual space for time pass and amusement (Shirazi, 2014).
+In such a situation, the burden of life problems on Iranian housewives keeps its wright, instead of becoming lighter.
+The merge of English learning with virtual space as a solution for housewives' problems in terms of emotional regulation, anger control, and domestic violence in Iran is worth trying.
+This along with the empty place of a study on the issue stimulated the researcher to conduct this study to see how virtual English language teaching could be taken at the service of Iranian housewives to deal with their problems concerning emotional regulation, anger control, and domestic violence.
+In so doing, the following questions were proposed: